jirisan2002/RepData_PeerAssessment1/PA1_template.md

 Analyses of Daily Walking Activity of an Anonymous Individual
 ========================================================
+### Study Summary

-Small portable devices can be used to monitor and collect data on personal activites.
-An individual's daily walking activity was monitored and collected using such a device, during the two month-period of October and November of 2012.
-The number of steps per every 5-minute interval per day was monitored and collected.
+- Use of small portable devices to collect data on personal activites
+- An individual's daily activity was monitored by counting the number of steps per every 5-minute interval per day

+### Goals of the Study

-The purposes of this project are (1) to manipulate this dataset to extract, summarize and present the statiscal summaries that are appropriate to our study questions, and furthermore (2) to integrate the manipulation processes and the resulting summaries in an R markdown file in a way to generate a document that colplies lierate statistcal programming.
+1. To manipulate this dataset to extract, summarize and present the statiscal summaries that are appropriate to our study questions.
+2. To integrate the manipulation processes and the resulting summaries in an R markdown file to generate a document that complies lierate statistcal programming.

 ### 1. Mean Total Number of Steps per Day

-The first thing to do is to load the data set ("activity.csv") and process the data for further analyses.
-I imported the data and named it "walk" and added a new variable "weekday" for based on the date.
-The "weekday" variable" would be useful for the later parts of this project.
+- Import the data and name it "walk"
+- Add a new variable "weekday" (weekdays or weekend) based on the date.

+**Generation of histogram and summary table**

-To generate a **histogram** showing the distribution of total daily steps taken and a **table** summarizing the daily walking activities of the individual, I generated a new data frame **"summaryTable"**.
+- **histogram** showing the distribution of total daily steps
+- **table** summarizing the daily walking activities

 ```r